cube-web3/contract-integration/README.md

 This step is necessary to connect your smart contract to CUBE3's on-chain protocol.

+**NB: A standalone integration can operate on-chain WITHOUT registering with the on-chain protocol, provided function-level protection remains disabled.
+Once registered, function-level protection can be disabled.
+However, an upgradeable integration MUST register with the on-chain protocol.
+Until an upgradeable integration is regsitered, any functions decorated with the modifier will revert, as function-level protection status is stored in the remote Cube3GateKeeper contract, and attempting to access its storage while unregistered will cause the transaction to revert.**

 Registration on-chain can only be performed by the  Security Admin EOA.
-In addition to registering your integration, you have the option to enable the protection status for each function that makes use of the cube3protected modifier, which is disabled by default - ie. it is opt-in.
+In addition to registering your integration, you have the option to enable the protection status for each function that makes use of the `cube3protected` modifier, which is disabled by default - ie. it is opt-in.

-Once your contract is deployed, you need to call the registerIntegrationWithCube3 function on your contract to establish a connection to the CUBE3 protocol.
-See `{Cube3Integration-registerIntegrationWithCube3}` for implementation details.
+Once your contract is deployed, you need to call the `{registerIntegrationWithCube3}` function on your contract to establish a connection to the CUBE3 protocol.
+See `{Cube3Integration-registerIntegrationWithCube3}` for as an example of the standalone contract's implementation details.
 This registers your contract as an integration with the Cube3Router, which is responsible for routing your users' transactions to the desired security modules.
 If you enable function-level protection before registering your integration, any calls to functions protected by the cube3Protected modifier with function protection enabled will revert.

-When you register your contract (thus creating a CUBE3 integration), you can choose to enable none, some, or all of your protected functions by default.
+When you register your contract (thus completing the creation of the integration), you can choose to enable none, some, or all of your protected functions by default.

 Before you can register on-chain you need to acquire a registrar token from the CUBE3 web platform.
-Follow the instructions found [add link here].
+Follow the instructions found [coming soon...].
 Once you've acquired the token, your options are as follows:

 #### Option 1: Register your integration and leave all function protection disabled.